INSIGHT-Planning could hold key to disappearance of Flight MH370

 By Siva Govindasamy and Tim Hepher

-with 238 others on board, the person - presumed to be a pilot or
+darkness with 238 others on board, the person - presumed to be a

 Understanding the sequence that led to the unprecedented